Cinnamon Snack Cake

 3. Transfer the flour mixture to a mixing bowl and add the baking powder, baking soda, buttermilk, vanilla and egg and mix until combined.

-4. Transfer the batter to your cake pan and smooth out the top with a spatula.
+4. Transfer the batter to your cake pan and smooth out the top to the edges of the pan with a spatula.
 Sprinkle on the saved 1/3 cup of the flour mixture.

 5. Bake until toothpick inserted in the center comes out clean, about 30 minutes.
 Cool, cut into wedges and serve (maybe with a scoop of ice cream on top?)